sadad64/sadad64/README.md

 ## 😆 Introduce Myself...
 ### I'm attending Konkuk University, Management Of Technology.
-I'm a business student who is interested in development. <br>
+I'm a business student who is interested in development.
 Especially, I'm interested in Javascript, Node.js and C++.
 Look forward to your kind cooperation :)
 <br>
 <br>
 ### Educational background